FurstyUK/Static-front-end-website-for-artist-agency/README.md

 ## Credit for external Source's that I used

-* Source material how to implement the above technolgies from CodeInstitute Web development course.
-* ![https://placehold.co] to make the placeholder imgaes look cleaner and iformative of the size of image the user would need to us.
+* [https://placehold.co] to make the placeholder imgaes look cleaner and iformative of the size of image the user would need to us.
 * De-bugging code errors i couldnt understandand from my Farther who is a software engineer.
-* Stream deck.
-I set up multiple keybinds to write quicker and easier, each base ie. <a> would have the basic code needed allowing me to put the fill code in once ive pressed the according button on my deck.
-* I used ![jsdelivr.net] for boostrapping.
+* I used [jsdelivr.net] for boostrapping.
 * For Validating i used W3C and Jigsaw.
+* Code Institute – For providing guidance and reference materials.
+* My Father – For assisting with debugging and solving complex coding issues.
+* Stream Deck – For allowing me to create keybind shortcuts that made writing repetitive code elements faster.
+* Community Resources – For continuous inspiration and troubleshooting help.

 ## Testing

 I used 2 ways of testing, on visual studio code i enabled 2 extensions to test.